EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning: Related Work

 \subsection{Curriculum Learning for Reasoning Tasks}

 Curriculum learning~\cite{Curriculum_learning} is a training strategy that arranges examples ordered from easy to hard.
+In RL, curriculum learning explores strategies to balance exploration and exploitation, with methods such as promising initialization~\cite{CL_1} and reverse curriculum generation~\cite{CL_2} showing effectiveness.
+However, in LLMs, overcoming exploration bottlenecks remains a major question.
 Previous works~\cite{kimi_k1.5,Logic-RL,SATURN} explore the application of curriculum learning in RLVR for LLM post-training, demonstrating that the difficulty arrangement of the RL training data is critical for achieving competitive performance.
 However, existing difficulty-arranging methods have some limitations.
 RORL~\cite{RORL} filters out too hard or too easy problems for the current LLM to solve, but some discarded hard problems could be valuable for training; E2H~\cite{E2H}, SEC~\cite{Self-Evolving-Curriculum} and AdaRFT~\cite{AdaRFT} dynamically adapt the probability distribution on difficulties for sampling, but they require fine-grained difficulty estimation in the dataset; R3~\cite{reverse_RL} and AdaBack~\cite{AdaBack} smoothly increase difficulty by showing the LLM gradually shorter prefixes of CoT, whereas they necessitate complete CoT data for training.